 A slow website then means you potentially lose potential customers before it even loads.

-According to case study research involving Amazon, Google, and other larger sites, a 1 second delay in page load time can led to 7% loss in conversions, 11% fewer page views, and huge drop in customer satisfaction, 16%.
+According to case study research involving Amazon, Google, and other larger sites, a 1 second delay in page load time can led to 7% loss in conversions, 11% fewer page views, and a huge drop in customer satisfaction, 16%.

 How To Check Your Speed and Images